rsHalford/godo/README.md

 # About

-GoDo aims to help you get organised with your tasks.
+GoDo aims to help you get organised with your todos.
 Designed to be simple and accessible.

 ```
 Usage:
   godo [command]

 Available Commands:
-  add         add a new todo
+  add         Add a new todo
-  completion  generate the autocompletion script for the specified shell
+  completion  Generate the autocompletion script for the specified shell
-  done        toggle todo as done
+  done        Toggle todo as done
-  edit        edit a todo (default: edit title)
+  edit        Edit a todo (default: edit title)
-  find        search for a given string
+  find        Search for a given string
-  get         get a specific todo
+  get         Get a specific todo
   help        Help about any command
-  list        list your todos
+  list        List todos
-  priority    label a todo as a priority
+  priority    Label a todo as a priority
-  remove      remove a todo
+  remove      Remove a todo
-  tag         add a tag to your todo
+  tag         Change the tag of a todo
-  version     print godo's version

 Flags:
   -h, --help      help for godo
+  -v, --version   version for godo

 Use "godo [command] --help" for more information about a command.
 ```